It’s always been interesting to me that so many teachers report having similar dreams—or, in many cases, similar nightmares.

 Dreams about sleeping through your alarm clock and then continually getting lost on the way to school.

-The Dream Dictionary says dreams about being late can mean avoidance of responsibility, but there is also a chance this one can be taken literally: Maybe you really are worried about being late on an important day of school.
-And, of course, you should be.
 Even if everything is laid out and ready, you want a head start so you can arrive at school before your earliest student.
-So, if you wake up sweating from this type of dream, it can never hurt to double-check your alarm clock.
+So, when you wake up sweating from this type of dream, it can never hurt to double-check your alarm clock.

 Dreams that the subject or grade level you’re teaching was changed at the last minute.